DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 Thus a task won't be scheduled to the earliest date if the later date is set from the UI.
 This may be confusing to a not prepared user especially since constraints are not displayed in the chart by default.

-You can enable constraint display using the api/gantt_addtasklayer.md method.
+You can enable displaying of constraints using the api/gantt_addtasklayer.md method.

 {{sample 02_extensions/19_constraints_scheduling.html}}